Recent Articles

 High levels recently tested in Seattle, Kirkland, and Issaquah this year.
 Realtors are telling buyers Washington State does not have Radon, well guess what we indeed do and Testing is HIGHLY recommended by the EPA.
 Testing takes only 48hrs within a closed condition home.

 Radon Is a Cancer‑Causing, Radioactive Gas You cannot see, smell, or taste radon.
 But it still may be a problem in your home.
 When you breathe air containing radon, you increase your risk of getting lung cancer.
 In fact, the Surgeon General of the United States has warned that radon is the second leading cause of lung cancer in the United States today.
-If you smoke and your home has high radon levels, your risk of lung cancer is especially high.se
+If you smoke and your home has high radon levels, your risk of lung cancer is especially high risk.

 Call us for a Radon test at 425.608.9553